aws-samples/hpc-cost-simulator/docs/index.md

 ### summary.csv

-Provides aggregated data on the jobs (at the individual task level) including the number of jobs, the total runtime the total wait time.
-These provide a high-level understanding of the customer's workload, and helps us show the customer how much of their workload needs high memory instances (utually only a small percentage) and therefore the opportunity for savings from right-sizing their compute instaces.
+Provides aggregated data on the jobs (at the individual task level) including the number of jobs, the total runtime, and the total wait time.
+These provide a high-level understanding of the customer's workload and helps us show the customer how much of their workload needs high memory instances (usually only a small percentage) and therefore the opportunity for savings from right-sizing their compute instaces.

+The wait time only includes the time the job waited after it was eligible to run.
+For example, if the job was waiting on a license or a dependency on another job, then the time that the jobs was ineligble to run is not included in the wait time.
+The reported wait time is the time that the job waited for compute resources to become available.

 Example: